petrospetrou/Predicting_Song_Popularity_Data_Analysis/README.md

 **Custom Academic License**

-This project was created as part of a Master's degree in Computer Science at the University of Essex.
+This project was created as part of a Master's degree in Computer Science.
 It is subject to academic integrity policies and must not be reused or modified for commercial purposes without explicit permission from the author.
 For research and educational use only.

 ---